So your company has decided to get a boom lift.

 To Buy, or Not to Buy a Boom Lift?

-Here are the advantages or buying a boom lift:
+Here are the advantages or renting a boom lift:

-Thinking about renting a boom lift?
+Thinking about buying a boom lift?
 Here are some reasons why it’s a good idea:

 The one major drawback with a rental?
 You may need the equipment longer (or shorter) than you originally planned.
 This can result in greater expense than your company anticipated.